meltano/handbook/src/_peopleops/compensation.md

 Options vest monthly over 4 years, with a 1-year cliff.
 Early exercise is allowed in countries where this has potential tax benefits, like the US.

+## Bonuses

+### Discretionary Bonuses for Individuals
+ - Every now and then, individual team members really shine as they live our values and impact the company positively.
+We especially like to celebrate the special moments that exemplify the behavior we want to see in all Meltano team members.

+ - Anyone can nominate any full-time employee for a discretionary bonus.
+   Please contact the person’s manager to do so.
+ - Bonuses are at the fixed amount of $1,000.
+ - There is no limit to the frequency with which someone can receive a bonus but they cannot get more than one for the same activity/project for the same reasons.
+ - Only individuals in good standing with the company are eligible for discretionary bonuses (I.E. not currently undergoing a performance improvement plan).

+#### Valid and Invalid criteria for discretionary bonuses

+Discretionary bonuses are to celebrate team members.
+To make sure we are recognizing the right behaviors, below are some criteria to help you decide if a bonus meets the requirements.

+**Valid bonus criteria**

+-   Going above and beyond what is expected in regard to the team member's role description.

+-   Truly exceptional work.
+Good and great is already expected in a team member's work and performance.

+-   Providing additional coverage or project load for other team members.

+-   Team members' work results in higher productivity or improved processes that create efficiencies and results.
+This may also result in identifying cost-saving initiatives.

+**Invalid bonus criteria**

+-   Supplement to income.

+-   For being nice and friendly.

+-   For being helpful.

+-   Doing a project or task that is core to their role.

+-   For help onboarding a new GitLab team member.

+-   Hitting target or quota

+-   Providing customer insight

+-   Partnering or collaborating with other groups within GitLab

+-   Working long hours or on weekends

 ## Benefits

 See the page on [Benefits](benefits).